Yandex Cloud

 sudo apt update && sudo apt install --yes kafkacat

-1. Add the ClickHouse® DEB repository to your system:
+1. Add the ClickHouse® DEB repository:

 sudo apt update && sudo apt install --yes apt-transport-https ca-certificates dirmngr && \